xpladev/evm/precompiles/erc20/README.md

 ## Implementation Details

-### Token Pair Mapping
+### Token Mappings

-Each ERC20 precompile instance is associated with a `TokenPair` that links:
+Each ERC20 precompile instance is associated with a `TokenMapping` that links:

 - A Cosmos SDK denomination (e.g., `uatom`)
 - An ERC20 contract address

-The precompile address is determined by the token pair configuration.
+The precompile address is determined by the token mapping configuration.

 ### Transfer Mechanism